Particular/EndToEnd/src/PerformanceTests/readme.md

 - Making sure that connection string to MS SQL DB is correct
 - Creating empty database manually before first run

+# Performance counters

+The NServiceBus performance counters](https://docs.particular.net/nservicebus/operations/performance-counters) are used.
+Sometimes these get corrupted and can be fixed by running [Install-NServiceBusPerformanceCounters in Powershell](https://docs.particular.net/nservicebus/operations/performance-counters#installing-counters).

 # Dependencies